Mebrie-Filli27/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 4 shows how to display current directory contents, including hidden files.
 Script 5 shows how to lit contents of a dir in detail and in digit.
 Script 6 shows how to create a directory.
+Script 7 shows how to move a file.